svaderia/svaderia.github.io/_pages/projects.md

 Implemented a paper on Sarcasm Detection by A. Rajadesingan.
 Dataset was mined using **Twitter API**. **NLP** was scripted in Python using **nltk**.
 Made some improvements and tweaks in **features** for the better results.
-Applied various classification algorithms like **Ensemle, Naive Bayes classifier, SVM, Random Forest, Adaboost, Gradient Boosting,** etc.
+Applied various classification algorithms like **Ensemble, Naive Bayes classifier, SVM, Random Forest, Adaboost, Gradient Boosting,** etc.
 **Gradient Boosting** achieved an accuracy of **85.71%** from a feature set of only **1\7<sup>th</sup>** the original size proposed in the paper.